RotorHazard/RotorHazard/doc/Event Setup Guide.md

 ## Confirm
 Save the race when it concludes.
 Use the `Marshal` page to [tune the timer](Tuning%20Parameters.md) for each pilot.
 Future races will self-calibrate using this data.

-- Results become visible from the `Results` page.
+- Results become visible on the `Results` page.